fg-scw/rag-managed-ft/README.md

   # Simple RAG Pipeline on SCW

    # How to use it :
+  - Add Instance to the private network (if you use private IPs)
   - git clone "repository"
   - chmod +x .install.sh
   - ./install.sh